-- All flag lots shall be reviewed, and if needed, modified to meet the provisions of this Code and approved as a special provision to the Land Use and Development Code by the Planning Commission Zoning Administrator or through the subdivision process.
-The Planning Commission flag lot may shall be granted approval only if:
+- 1. All flag lots shall be reviewed, and if needed, modified to meet the provisions of this Code and approved by the Zoning Administrator or through the subdivision process.
+The flag lot shall be granted approval only if: - a.

-1) The applicant makes written application for a flag lot on a form approved by the Planning Commission and pays the required fees at the time the application is submitted, 2) there are special circumstances attached to the property that do not generally apply to other properties in the same area and, 3) the Planning Commission specifically finds that all of the following conditions are met as to the proposed flag lot. - a.
-It is necessary, reasonable and feasible to allow the flag lot in the area; - b.
-Approval of a flag lot in the area will not substantially affect the general plan; - c.
-Approval of a flag lot in the area will not be contrary to the public interest; - a.
 The staff of the flag lot has a minimum width of thirty (30) feet. - b.
 The staff of the flag lot has a maximum length of two hundred fifty (250) feet; - c.
-The flag lot, exclusive of the staff portion meets all the zoning requirements of a lot in the area in which it is located; or be a minimum of 1⁄2 acre in lot size, whichever is greater.
+The flag lot, exclusive of the staff portion meets all the zoning requirements of a lot in the area in which it is located; or be a minimum of 1⁄2 acre in lot size, whichever is greater. - d.

-- d.
 The applicant for a flag lot has prepared a plan showing the location of fire hydrants to serve the flag lot and that plan has been approved by the Fire Marshall. - 2.
 Flag lots shall be approved only in subdivisions containing four (4) lots or fewer. - 3.
 The staff portion of a flag lot shall be used only for ingress/egress and utilities.
-The staff portion shall be landscaped to be in harmony with other adjacent property and shall be improved to a private road standard as found in the Box Elder County Public Works Standards by the installation of an improved hard surface such as concrete, asphalt or compacted road base with a dust prevention treatment.
+The staff portion shall be improved to a private road standard as found in the Box Elder County Public Works Standards.
 The stem shall not be used for any lot area calculations. - 4.
 All improvements to the flag lot, including installation of the hard surface and fire hydrants, shall be performed at the applicant's expense.
-No certificate of occupancy shall be issued for the proposed flag lot until the improvements are fully installed. - 5.
-The Planning Commission may impose such additional requirements of conditions on the proposed flag lot as it deems necessary. - 6.
-The Planning Commission may hold a public hearing on each flag lot application it receives.
-Notice of such hearings shall be given to property owners within a three hundred (300) foot radius of the proposed flag lot.
-The costs of such notices shall be paid by the applicant.
+No certificate of occupancy shall be issued for the proposed flag lot until the improvements are fully installed.

-CD.
-Streets and Related Improvements.
+D. Streets and Related Improvements.

 - 1. Subdividers shall locate streets within the subdivision so that the streets connect with existing streets.
 If the adjoining land is zoned for residential use, streets shall be located so that the adjacent land may be most efficiently subdivided such that streets provide connections that reduce driving and walking distances throughout the County. - 2.
-All streets should shall conform to the width and general alignment as designated by the County Engineer in consultation with the County Roads
+All streets shall conform to the width and general alignment as designated by the County Engineer in consultation with the County Roads Supervisor and the Community Development Department. - 3.
+When required by the County Engineer in consultation with the County Roads Supervisor, curbs, gutters, and sidewalks shall be installed on existing and proposed streets by the subdivider and shall meet the American's with